ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Check the import statements in the test file and ensure they're correct.
    - Status: To be investigated.

+4. Inconsistent Test Fixture (Medium Likelihood)
+   - The test fixture `mock_claude_client_with_responses` might not have been updated to match the new MockClaudeClient implementation.
+   - Validation: Review the implementation of the test fixture and ensure it matches the current MockClaudeClient.
+   - Status: To be investigated.

-4. Caching Issues (Low Likelihood)
+5. Caching Issues (Low Likelihood)
    - The old version of MockClaudeClient might be cached, preventing the use of the updated version.
    - Validation: Clear Python cache, restart the test environment, and run the tests again.
    - Status: To be investigated if other hypotheses are invalidated.

-5. Inconsistent Test Fixture (Low Likelihood)
-   - The test fixture `mock_claude_client_with_responses` might not have been updated to match the new MockClaudeClient implementation.
-   - Validation: Review the implementation of the test fixture and ensure it matches the current MockClaudeClient.
-   - Status: To be investigated if other hypotheses are invalidated.

 ## Next Steps

 1. Update the MockClaudeClient __init__ method in src/mock_claude_client.py to accept the 'api_key' parameter.
 2. Implement detailed logging in MockClaudeClient initialization to track parameter usage.
-3. Review and update all MockClaudeClient implementations in the project to ensure consistency.
+3. Review all occurrences of MockClaudeClient in the project to ensure consistency.
 4. Verify the import statements in the test file.
-5. Update the test fixture if necessary.
+5. Update the test fixture to match the current MockClaudeClient implementation.
 6. Run the tests again with increased verbosity to gather more information about any remaining issues.

 ## Implementation Plan